samueleiche/om.samueleiche.com/README.md

 ## Sharing the Gift of Mindfulness

 The app is usable online for free.
-I designed it with my own well-being in mind, and I believe it has the potential to benefit anyone.
+I designed it with my own well-being in mind and believe it has the potential to benefit anyone.
 Please, feel free to share it with anyone who may find value in it.

 ## Licence